tz2524/femr/refactoring_log/refactoring_log.md

 This class is marked as having message chains inside the `createMissionTripItem(IMissionTrip missionTrip)` method.

-#### Rationale:
+#### Rationale:i
-Use automated refactoring tools from IntelliJ IDE to refactor the code.
+Use automated refactoring tools from IntelliJ IDE to refactor the code & Use hide delegates to shorter the message chain.

 #### Steps:
 1. We checked the code, and figured out that the chain looks like this: